Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

 When we were led through we were stood around tables with a paper plate in front of us which had a biscuit, a marshmallow, smarties and chocolate chips on it.
 We had to decorate the biscuit but Mrs Christmas just told us to dunk the marshmallow in the icing on the table and put it on our biscuit and then lost interest or focus and we just made the rest up ourselves.

 We were then shown to another room to write a letter to Father Christmas but as the children had already written letters we were just going to leave but the exit door was closed and so we just had to wait to be let out.
 The whole of this area could have done with a bit more attention – more staff, and clearing up biscuit crumbs, sticky handprints and dropped reindeer food every so often.
 The children enjoyed it but as a parent it really did lack that special festive cheer.

 It was then time for a late lunch and so we headed for the only food place we had seen that was open – the Gulliver’s Castle Food Court, although only the Gully’s Grill part was open.
-We got two adult meals and two children’s meals for £23 which is pretty typical tourist attraction prices but £23 for four burger meals is still quite a lot however, Hubby and I really enjoyed both our burgers which took the edge off the price slightly!
+We got two adult meals and two children’s meals for £23 which is pretty typical tourist attraction prices but £23 for four burger meals is still quite a lot however, Dave and I really enjoyed both our burgers which took the edge off the price slightly!

 After lunch it was getting to be time to head home so we looked round the rides to see if the children wanted to go on anything else but all they wanted was that promised ride on the carousel!

-The children had a really nice day at Gulliver’s Land and Father Christmas was lovely – as were the gifts the children received.
+The children had a really nice day at the Gullivers Land Christmas offering and Father Christmas was lovely – as were the gifts the children received.
 We would have loved to have seen one of the shows but didn’t want the extra expense – as shows are usually something included in theme park tickets.
 But, we were impressed with the amount of rides that were open and as the children were both over that magic height of 90cm they were both able to go on the majority of the rides.